JoaoMartins-callmeJohn/construction-phasing-tutorial-docs/Building the Gantt chart/phasingextension.md

 Now we need to add our extension to Viewer.

-Add the line below to your js file that's loading the Viewer ():
+Add the line below to your js file that's loading the Viewer:

 ```
 import './extensions/PhasingExtension.js';